ian512549/new-nc-flix/README.md

 5. Query the database to find a list of all the locations customers live in which **don't** contain a store.

+6. Query the database to find a list of all the locations we have influence over (locations of stores and/or customers), **there should be no repeated data**.

-6. Of the stores which exist in locations that have customers, calculate which store has the largest catalogue of stock.
+7. Of the stores which exist in locations that have customers, calculate which store has the largest catalogue of stock.
 What is the most abundant genre in that store?

 ## Task 5